Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 ## Step 10: Allow HTTPS Port on Lightsail Instance

 Obtaining an SSL certificate with CertBot reconfigures your server to run on secure port 443 instead of the default 80.
 We need to update our Lightsail records to allow this.
-From the home page click on the menu of your instance and go to 'Manage'.
-Then, click on the 'Networking' tab.
-Add a new value to the 'Firewall' section.
-If you select 'HTTPS' from the 'Value' dropdown, it should automatically make the 'Port Range' 443.
+From the home page click on the menu of your instance and go to **Manage**.
+Then, click on the **Networking** tab.
+Add a new value to the **Firewall** section.
+If you select **HTTPS** from the **Value** dropdown, it should automatically make the **Port Range** 443.
 Save your changes, and you're all set!

 ---